AI for Retail: Mobile Manipulation in Dynamic Environments

 About the Project

-The AI for Retail (AIR) Lab Delft is a joint TU Delft-Ahold Delhaize industry lab.
-As part of the project, we develop novel method for trajectory generation for mobile manipulation.
+Mobile manipulators are commonly used in close proximity to each other as well as to other objects including humans.
+This helps improve efficiency and enables these robotic systems to be used for execution of complex tasks.
+However, this requires obtaining viable trajectories for multiple robots in an ever-changing environment.
+The AI for Retail (AIR) Lab Delft is a joint TU Delft-Ahold Delhaize industry lab which focuses on building methods to tackle such problems while testing it in a retail grocery store environment.
+As part of the project, we develop novel methods for trajectory generation for mobile manipulation.
 In the context of retail environments, it is especially important to generate motions that are safe in the proximity of humans.
-Special focus is on the combined trajectory generation of the robotic platform and the manipulator.

 Dynamic Optimization Fabrics for Motion Generation